Lessons from advertising legends to inspire today’s marketers

 The art of storytelling and disruptive creativity

 Lee Clow, the creative mind behind TBWA\Chiat\Day, is known for his disruptive creativity and storytelling prowess.
 His most famous work includes the iconic Apple “1984” commercial and the “Think Different” campaign.
+Take a look at our case study on Apple’s advertising: Apple Advertising.

 Lesson: Tell stories and challenge the status quo.